 Continuous flow automated analytical system equipped with an autosampler, manifold, proportioning pump, colorimeter, phototube or recorder or computer based data system.

-Low silica glassware and plastic: Plastic containers should be utilized for the analysis of Silica.
-Any glassware used in the analysis must be low in silica to avoid sample/reagent contamination.
-Wash with 10% HCl and thoroughly rinsing with reagent water.
-Some laboratories use critical cleaning liquid detergents instead of or before acid rinsing.
+Plastic containers should be utilized for the analysis of silica.
+Any glassware used in the analysis must be low in silica to avoid sample reagent contamination.
+Wash with 10% HCl and thoroughly rinse with reagent water has been found to be effective.
 A laboratory’s glassware cleaning method will be considered sufficient if all quality control samples are within the expected ranges.

 Reagents

 Stock reagent solutions: The specific recipe for these reagents is generally instrument dependent, and may change due to the concentration of the samples being analyzed.
-In this SOP the chemical s needed for the reaction will be listed, but not the specific amounts. .
+In this SOP the chemicals needed for the reaction will be listed, but not the specific amounts.

-Oxalic Acid, Ascorbic Acid and Hydrogen Sulfide.

-Color Reagent: Ammonium Molybdate.

-Refractive Reagent: Use if necessary.

-Stock Silica Solution: A laboratory prepared or purchased stock standard can be used.
-If the stock standard is prepared in the laboratory, a purchased stock standard should be used as a calibration check standard.

-Reagent water: see Chapter VI, Section 4.2.

-Artificial Sea Water (ASW): see Chapter VI, Section 4.3.
-This can be used for the matrix at an appropriate salinity for the samples being analyzed.
+Ammonium Molybdate Solution: This reagent is prepared by dissolving ammonium molybdate tetrahydrate in reagent water.
+The solution is stored in plastic containers for up to three months at 4 ± 2°C.

+Calibration standards: Laboratories may purchase or prepare stock and working standards.
+The calibration check standard must be purchased or made from a second source.

+Stock Silicate Solution: Sodium hexafluorosilicate is dried overnight at 105 ± 2°C. To prepare the stock solution, 0.6696 g is dissolved in 1000 mL reagent water.
+The solution is stable for one year when stored at 4 ± 2°C.

-i Prepare a series of standards by diluting suitable volumes with reagent or ASW water.
-Prepare these standards daily.
+Prepare a series of standards by diluting suitable volumes of stock silicate solutions with reagent water or low nutrient seawater.
+Prepare working standards daily.
 When working with samples of known salinity it is recommended that the standard curve concentrations be prepared in substitute ocean water diluted to that salinity and that the sampler wash solution also be substitute ocean water diluted to that salinity.
-When analyzing samples of varying salinities, it is recommended that the standard curve be prepared in reagent water and Refractive Index corrections be made to the sample concentrations.
-Standards should bracket the expected concentration of the samples.
-In Chesapeake Bay Tidal Laboratories the range can be as low as 0.001to 0.040 mg N/L for samples near the Bay mouth, to as high as 0.03 – 0.30 mg N/L when very high nitrite samples are encountered.
+When analyzing samples of varying salinities, it is recommended that the standard curve be prepared in reagent water and refractive index corrections be made to the sample concentrations.
+Standards should bracket the expected concentration of the samples, and not exceed two orders of magnitude.
+At least five calibration standards with equal increments in concentration should be used to construct the calibration curve.